VCDS and OBD diagnostic device in the On-Board Diagnostics Shop

 Premium Support

 No bubbles, foam, or anything like that visible in the hose.
-Performance is fully present.
+The performance is fully there.
 I can try the TDI timing checker tomorrow.
-Somehow, the upload process for my video keeps failing every time I try.
+For some reason, every time I try to upload my video, the process gets interrupted.

 Back to top Profile PM